marcocebrian/Cloudflare-Gateway-Block/README.md

-This is a fork fr personal use.
+This is a fork for personal use.

 ![CF_logo_stacked_whitetype](https://github.com/luxysiv/Cloudflare-Gateway-Pihole/assets/46205571/b8b7b12b-2fd8-4978-8e3c-2472a4167acb)